UMVIM Health Focused Missions

 Public Health Public health is a growing field in which UMVIM teams serve.
 Particularly in international contexts, public health teams serve to teach basic sanitation, disease prevention and health skills to groups who do not have regular access to care.
 Those participating in these projects need not necessarily be trained medical professionals, though the team leader will need to offer at least some "lay training" in public health before traveling.
 This a good opportunity to invite in a doctor or public health professional to train team members.
 Your host will know more about the requirements needed.

-UMVIM Medical Blog
+UMVIM Health Focus Blog

 A wonderful resource for all medical volunteers is the UMVIM Medical Blog, run by Jane Dunn, who serves on our Board of Directors as the Medical Chair.